Kernix13/beginner-git-commands/LEARN_CONTRIBUTING.md

 | blocked       | (no prefix)      | N/A                                  |
 | todo          | (no prefix)      | N/A                                  |
 | high priority | (no prefix)      | N/A                                  |

+## Important notes on commits and PRs

+The green "Compare & pull request" button is GitHub saying: "Hey, you pushed a new branch.
+Do you want to open a PR right away?"

+But you don’t have to.
+Two options: you can open the PR right away, or wait until you’re done

+1. Option 1: Open PR immediately

+- You click the button right after your first push.
+- A PR is created, even if the work isn’t finished yet.
+- You keep pushing commits → they show up automatically in that PR.
+- This is handy if you want early feedback or to track progress.

+2. Option 2: Wait until you’re ready

+- Ignore the button at first.
+- Keep committing and pushing to your branch until the issue is solved.
+- Only when you’re satisfied, open the PR.
+- Cleaner if you’re working solo and don’t need anyone watching your progress.

+So the process for option 1 is:

+- Click the "Compare and pull request" button
+  - You do not need to finish all your work before creating the PR
+  - Once the PR is open, you can continue committing and pushing to the same branch
+  - Every push updates the open PR automatically
+- Rewrite PR title (original commit mesage) to more clearly descibe your work
+- Add a description of the actions you took to fix the issue
+- Add "`closes #123`" in the PR description field
+  - NOTE: You can always edit the PR description before merging at which point you can add "`closes #123`"
+- Click the "Create pull request" button below textarea field
+- Click the "Merge pull request" button when done your work.
+Other options are "Squash and merge" or "Rebase and merge"
+- Click the "Confirm merge" button, you will see this message: "Pull request successfully merged and closed"